Code2Gether-Discord/subtrack/README.md

 - [x] Blazor MAUI + EF + SQLite
 - [x] add UI mockups
 - [x] Readme Building/running/adding migrations
-- [ ] Create issues for MVP.1 and add features to readme
+- [x] Create issues for MVP.1 and add features to readme
 - [ ] Create issues for MVP.2 and add features to readme
 - [ ] Readme Roadmap

 ## MVP
+Every feature has been labeled with "MVP Feature" and contains subtask to fulfill that specific feature.
+Feel free to complete multiple subtasks in one Pull request as long as you make it clear which issues the pull requests closes by writing `closes #{issueNumber}` inside the pull request description.
+Feel free to team up with someone and tackle a issue/feature together, that would be a great learning experience.
+Some Issues might have easier to understand requirements than others, if something is unclear the best communication channel is discord.

 ### MVP.1 - Viewing Subscriptions